akielaries/i2cscan/README.md

 all addresses on a given bus, in this utility we write to each address on a given bus to determine if is alive therefore available for communication.

+There is a plan to make use of this on AVR and STM32 based devices but I haven't gotten around to it yet.
 # Usage
 ```bash
 $ i2cscan -h